 In addition, RSO also unifies DPO and (normalized) SLiC-HF from the perspective of {\it loss function}; similar unified perspective also appeared in GPO \citep{tang2024generalized} (see e.g., in Table 1 of it):

-for any convex function $f$, like in Table \ref{table:GPO unified perspective}.
-GPO further provides an analysis of this formulation from an policy improvement and policy regularization tradeoff.
+for any convex function $f$, like in Table \ref{table:GPO-unified-perspective}.
+GPO further provides an analysis of this formulation from an policy improvement and policy regularization trade-off.
 Applying Taylor Expansion of the form above yields:

 in which $\rho_{\theta}=\log \frac{\pi_{\theta} \left(y_w \mid x\right)}{\pi_{\text {ref }}\left(y_w \mid x\right)}-\log \frac{\pi_{\theta} \left(y_l \mid x\right)}{\pi_{\text {ref }}\left(y_l \mid x\right)}$ denotes `implicit reward difference'.